andrasq/qlogger/README.md

 ### addWriter( writerObject )

 Have the logger write log messages with the writer object.
-The writerObject must have a method `write( string, callback )`.
+The writerObject must have a method `write( string [,callback] )`.
 The writer will be called with the already formatted log line.
 Multiple writers are supported.
 Writers are run in the order added, but are not serialized, and writers may complete out of order.
-If the writer has a method `fflush( callback )` it will be used when flushing the data being written.
+If the writer has a method `fflush( callback )` it will be used when flushing the buffered data.
+Qlogger tries to snoop stream and socket objects to know whether they're busy, other objects should either have an `fflush` method or will not be checkpointable.

+A writer can be any object that records the message, for example:

+        const logger = qlogger();
+        logger.addWriter({
+            write: function(message, loglevel) {
+                const timestamp = new Date().toISOString();
+                const levelName = qlogger.LEVELNAMES[loglevel];
+                process.stdout.write(timestamp + ' [' + levelName + '] ' + message + '\n');
+            },
+            fflush: function fflush(callback) {
+                process.stdout.write("", callback);
+            }
+        })

 ### addFilter( filterFunction( message, loglevel ) )

-A filter modifies the log message before writing it, and returns the filtered string.
-A final built-in filter makes sure that the string ends in a newline.
+A filter is a function that modifies the message being logged before it is written.
+It is passed two arguments, the message and the current numeric loglevel, and is expected to return the message to log.
+If the final transformed message does not have a terminating newline, one will be added before writing.
 Filters are applied in the order they were added.

-By using filters it is possible to daisy-chain or fan out loggers to have messages be observed by multiple loggers or logged by multiple agents.
-The very first filter added sees the raw unfiltered message.
+If there is more than one filter on a logger, they will be run in the order added.

         QLogger = require('qlogger');
         logger = new QLogger('info', process.stdout);